-Owing (partly to far-reaching debt legislation enacted by the Congress government in 1939, buil targely) to increase in agricultural prices since 1942-43, rural indebtedness had disappeared to a large extent even before Congress took over the reins of government again in 1946.
+Owing (partly to far-reaching debt legislation enacted by the Congress government in 1939, but largely) to increase in agricultural prices since 1942-43, rural indebtedness had disappeared to a large extent even before Congress took over the reins of government again in 1946.
 Since 1950, however, very large areas of the State both in the east and the west, have, almost in succession and till date, been hit by one natural disaster or another.
-In consequence, taking the State as a whole, not only has there been no economic progress in the rural sector: it would appear that, at least, im certain parts of the State, there has been a retrogression.
-A far larger number of agriculturist, all over the State, including both cultivators and labourers in the term, are indebted today than in the second quinqueminum of the fortise, viz 1946-50.
+In consequence, taking the State as a whole, not only has there been no economic progress in the rural sector: it would appear that, at least, in certain parts of the State, there has been a retrogression.
+A far larger number of agriculturist, all over the State, including both cultivators and labourers in the term, are indebted today than in the second quinquennium of the forties, viz.
+1946-50.

-Besides natural calamities, however, there may be --- in fact, there are--other, perhaps, even more important reasons for the present economic situation in the State or for its failure to come up, but its unnecessary to refer to them here.
+Besides natural calamities, however, there may be-in fact, there are other, perhaps, even more important reasons for the present economic situation in the State or for its failure to come up, but it is unnecessary to refer to them here.